-You don’t have to enter most of these income sources on your tax return, but even if you do have to make note of them there, they should not be subject to tax.
+You don't have to enter most of these income sources on your tax return.
+Still, they should not be subject to tax even if you have to make note of them there.

 Scholarships typically aren't taxable, unless you use the money for something other than tuition, fees, or approved educational expenses.
 You'll generally pay taxes on any portion you use for room and board or for that new laptop that wasn't strictly required for any of your courses.

-Some employee achievement awards escape the tax net—it depends on factors like the type and value of the award.
+Some employee achievement awards escape the tax net.
+It depends on factors such as the type and value of the award.
 The same goes for non-qualified deferred compensation plans.
-If you contribute to certain retirement plans, that money isn’t taxable in the year you do so, but the IRS will tax your distributions.
-Roth plans are an exception to this rule, because you receive no tax break at the time you make contributions.
+If you contribute to certain retirement plans, that money isn't taxable in the year you do so, but the IRS will tax your distributions when you take the money out later.
+Roth plans are an exception to this rule because you receive no tax break at the time you make contributions.

-A portion of your Social Security retirement income might or might not be taxable.
+A portion of your Social Security retirement income may or may not be taxable.
 It depends on how much other income you have.

 Tips to Reduce Tax Liability

-There are some tactics you can employ to tweak your tax situation a little more to your benefit.
+You can use some tactics to tweak your tax situation a little more to your benefit.

-You must typically take your first RMD in the year you turn 72.
-You don't have to wait until age 72, although you’ll pay a 10% penalty if you do so before age 59 1/2 (except in special circumstances).
+You must typically take your first RMD in the year you turn age 72.
+You don't have to wait until age 72, but you'll have to pay a 10% penalty if you do so before age 59 1/2, except in special circumstances.

-In non-retirement investment accounts, you can minimize capital gains taxes by making sure they qualify for long-term rates—don’t sell until you’ve owned assets for at least one year and one day.
+You can minimize capital gains taxes in non-retirement investment accounts by making sure they qualify for long-term rates.
+Don't sell until you've owned assets for at least one year and one day.